Once heralded as the ultimate health food in the ’70s, cottage cheese soon went the way of quiche, deviled eggs, and granola.

 5. Mashed potatoes

-Most people add the high-fat deliciousness of butter and sour cream to their mashed potatoes, but you can cut the fat and up the protein by swapping the one or both of them out for cottage cheese.
+Most people add the high-fat deliciousness of butter and sour cream to their mashed potatoes, but you can cut the fat and up the protein by swapping one or both of them out for cottage cheese.

 6. Ice cream and smoothies

 I’ve made chocolate ice cream out of cottage cheese, and no one who ate it was any the wiser.
-Simply swap out the milk/sugar/cream mixture and replace with blended cottage cheese.
+Simply swap out the milk/sugar/cream mixture and replace it with blended cottage cheese.

 7. Sweet spread

-You can also use cottage cheese to make stuffed French toast, add it to your oatmeal for more volume, or pop a smear a date (or two) for a bite-sized dessert.
+You can also use cottage cheese to make stuffed French toast, add it to your oatmeal for more volume, or pop a smear on a date (or two) for a bite-sized dessert.

 Since cottage cheese has such a mild flavor, you can use it in virtually any recipe that calls for dairy without worrying about affecting the taste.
 (Watch your back, Greek yogurt!)

-– Add them to your next batch of whole-wheat pancakes for an extra kick of protein.
+Add them to your next batch of whole wheat pancakes for an extra kick of protein.

-– Make like a taco and wrap cottage cheese and a tropical fruit like mango or pineapple in a whole-wheat tortilla.
+Make like a taco and wrap cottage cheese and a tropical fruit like mango or pineapple in a whole wheat tortilla.

-– Bake Instagram-worthy cloud bread with cottage cheese instead of Greek yogurt.
+Bake Instagram-worthy Cloud Bread with cottage cheese instead of Greek yogurt.